Don't Use English Dev: On the Zero-Shot Cross-Lingual Evaluation of Contextual Embeddings: Catastrophic forgetting

-The strange phenomenon in Table \ref{table:directional}, where the probability of directional agreement is sometimes less than 50\%, occurs even on XNLI where dev and test sets are translated from English and therefore have the same content.
-Hence, we believe this phenomenon is a form of catastrophic forgetting \citep{kirkpatrick2017forget}, with mBERT losing some cross-lingual knowledge it gained during pre-training during the En-only fine-tuning phase.
+The strange phenomenon in Table \ref{table:directional} (where the probability of directional agreement is sometimes less than 50\%) occurs even on XNLI, where the dev and test sets are translated from English and therefore have the same semantic content.
+We believe this phenomenon is a form of catastrophic forgetting \citep{kirkpatrick2017forget}, where mBERT loses some cross-lingual knowledge from pre-training because it is fine-tuned on En data only.

-In Figure \ref{fig:forgetting}, we plotted the En dev accuracy and the target test accuracy over time for the language with the highest directional agreement (Es, 0.59) and the language with the lowest directional agreement (Ja, 0.42) for MLDoc (see Table \ref{table:directional}).
+In Figure \ref{fig:forgetting}, we plotted the En dev accuracy and the target test accuracy over time, for the language with the highest directional agreement (Es, 0.59) and for the language with the lowest directional agreement (Ja, 0.42) for MLDoc (see Table \ref{table:directional}).
 From the figure, Es test accuracy does increase with En dev accuracy, while Ja test accuracy decreases as En dev accuracy increases.
 The same pattern holds with XNLI for Tr and En (not shown), where Turkish accuracy decreases somewhat as fine-tuning with English training data continues.

 We conclude that En dev accuracy cannot detect when mBERT is improving on the En training data at the expense of non-En languages, and should not (solely) be used to assess zero-shot performance.